 When the question of regret and wrongdoing comes up one character reveals that, in the midst of a foolish argument, he hit his girlfriend in the face.
 It’s a revelation that pumps the breaks on the fun and turns the party into a bitter debate on just how everyone should feel about the revelation.

 The act aside I couldn’t help but feel for this character, who so obviously struggles with the mistake he made and the questions it raises.
 Was he right to trust his friends with the knowledge?
 Was his seeming shunning from the group a betrayal of their friendship, or did he betray them with his act?
 The splintering in the group that results raises another question about loyalty.
 Who or what should we be loyal too, our group, our friends, our family, or our principles?
 Can one moment, and one poor choice define who we are and how we should be seen?
-The writing, and acting all take over here and are truly exceptional.
+This echoes a larger conversation we are all having now culturally.

 While I can safely say that [Blank] My Life is probably not for everyone, it is a testament to the value of web series as a medium.
 As a vehicle for telling personal stories the web is unsurpassed, and it is series like this one that make it so.
 Hopefully more creators will have the guts to put out deeply personal and nuanced work online even if it’s not something that is meant to appeal to a mass audience.